vvorobjov/nrp-documentation/src/contact-and-support.rst

 Contact & Support
 =================

-The platform is developed by fortiss_, TUM_, FZI_, SSSA_ and led by Prof. Alois Knoll and Dr. Egidio Falotico.
-Until May 2019, Dr. Marc-Oliver Gewaltig from EPFL_ was also co-leader of the platform development.
+The platform is developed by TUM_, SSSA_, UGR_ fortiss_, FZI_ and led by Prof. Alois Knoll and Dr. Egidio Falotico.

 General email contact is available through our `contact form`_.